auburndale/techstoa/content/social-lite.md

 There is a list of [public Friendica Pods](https://dir.friendica.social/servers).

-We do host a public Friendica pod called [FriendFace](https://friendface.social/), but we cannot currently guaratentee stability.
+We do host a public Friendica pod called [FriendFace](https://friendface.social/), but we cannot currently guarantee stability.

 With Friendica you can also choose to host your own Pod with your own domain.
 With a bit of learning, you can host your own data on your own hardware, or inquire on our [Services](/services) page about Pod Hosting.